Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Background

 \paragraph{Best-of-n Policy.} In our work, we use the Best-of-n policy (rejection sampling) $\mathcal{P}_n$ that leverages the trained reward model to boost the performance of the SFT model towards human preferences.
 In this method, we simply sample $n$ times from the SFT model from a given instruction, and utilize the reward models (regression or NLL) to score the set of $n$ responses.
 The final output of the policy is the response that achieves the highest score under the trained reward model.
 Formally the Best-of-n policy that leverages the ratings reward model $f_\theta$,

 where $m = \text{argmax}_{j}f_\theta(x_i, y_{i}^{(j)})$, $x_i$ is the input instructions, and $y_{i}^{(j)}$ is $j^{th}$ response from the $n$ candidate responses sampled from the SFT model $p_\theta$.
-We emphasize that our work is focused on understanding the impact of various forms of feedback, and their interplay, on the downstream performance reward modeling.
 Here, our approach can use any other RL algorithm such as PPO used for model alignment \cite{ouyang2022training} or a mix of rejection sampling and PPO \cite{touvron2023llama2}.
-We focus on rejection sampling due to its simplicity, stability, and robust performance in comparison to other RL algorithms as noted by prior works \cite{nakano2021webgpt,yuan2023rrhf}.
+We focus on rejection sampling due to its simplicity, and robust performance in comparison to other RL algorithms as noted by prior works \cite{nakano2021webgpt,yuan2023rrhf,dong2023raft}.